Spectral Clustering

 Let's use a concrete example, this is a different example from above.
 Suppose we are given 6 vertices and here is their coordinates.

-Visually speaking, it is very clear to us that these points can be grouped into two clusters, We can say that everything in the bottom-left group belongs to the set A.
+Visually speaking, it is very clear to us that these points can be grouped into two clusters, We can say that everything in the bottom-left group belongs to the set A

-And everything in the upper-right group belongs to the set of not A.
+And everything in the upper-right group belongs to the set of not A

-We can designate a feature vector for these vertices, and this feature vector represents whether a vertex is in the set A or not using 1 to indicate positive and 0 to indicate negative.
+We can designate a feature vector for these vertices, and this feature vector represents whether a vertex is in the set A

 Now the natural question to ask is, how does this work if we have more than 2 clusters?
-Suppose we want 6 clusters, then we simply create 6 feature vectors each represents one of the groups A, B, C, D, E, F.
+Suppose we want 6 clusters, then we simply create 6 feature vectors each represents one of the groups A, B, C, D, E, F

 Now we can say that the point of spectral clustering is to find feature vectors such that the relationship between points in set and points not in set are minimized.
 We can declare the following equation as our relationship.